 Or just don’t make and mail cards at all.
 You’ll save time and postage.
 You can always email your holiday jpeg to everyone this year.
 (I’ll admit that I’m not skipping the cards.
 I love sending and receiving holiday cards in the mail each winter.)

 Pay someone else to wrap your gifts

 This is something else I don’t do because I love wrapping gifts (see below.)
 But I know many people don’t enjoy it and find it to be a hassle and a waste of time.
 If that’s you, then hiring someone to do this is a great idea.
 Ask around on Facebook or google “local gift-wrapping.”
 You’ll also, likely, find gift wrappers at the mall and bookstores.
 Of course, I never turn down offers of free gift wrap.

 Host a gift-wrap get-together

-I love wrapping gifts and find it therapeutic.
+I love wrapping gifts and find them therapeutic.
 So, I host gift-wrapping parties, inviting friends over for brunch.
-Everyone brings a roll of paper or two and some embellishments, we all spread out and share papers and stories as we wrap.
+Everyone brings a roll of paper or two and some embellishments.
+We all spread out and share papers and stories as we wrap.

 Indulge in yourself

 It’s a busy season.
 Take some “me” time and get a mani/pedi, a massage, meet a friend for coffee, or browse the bookstore.